vicrene/Google-Case-Study-1/README.md

 - **Is there additional data you could use to expand on your findings?**

 One thing that I left out because it was a bit challenging to navigate (and might have something to do with the way that I cleaned the data in R) is using the start/end latitudes and longitudes to create a data viz.
-Creating a data viz using this information to see how many rides are to a from the same station as well as the most concentrated amount of riders per area, per month, would be useful to figure out where advertisements can be implemented to attract those casual riders to add an annual membership.
+Creating a data viz using this information to see how many rides are to and from the same station as well as the most concentrated amount of riders per area, per month, would be useful to figure out where advertisements can be implemented to attract those casual riders to add an annual membership.

 Another piece of data that wasn’t available but would be great for more insight would be having customer surveys.
 The best way, in my opinion, to go about this would be collecting data as to 1) why do they use the service, 2) what is something that holds them back from converting to an annual membership, 3) what services would they like to see added to Cyclistic.
-In return for casual rider feedback, they can get a 10-30% off of their ride for that specific trip.
+In return for casual rider feedback, a 10-30% off coupon could be offered for their ride on that specific trip.

 - **What is your conclusion based on your analysis?
 What next steps would you or your stakeholders take based on your findings?**